tuchk4/forgekit/docs/forgekit-vs-recompose.md

-# Forgekit vs Recompose
+## Forgekit vs Recompose

-As the developer of the Forgekit I am really not happy to develop one more library (one more npm package).
+As the developer of the Forgekit I am not happy to develop one more library (one more npm package).
 At least because most forgekit features could be implemented with:

 * [recompose/mapProps](https://github.com/acdlite/recompose/blob/master/docs/API.md#mapprops)